Recent Changes to the New Zealand Emigration Process

 In summary you should always follow the below steps:

-- Get formally assessed based on an assessment questionnaire which results in a written assessment report from a licensed immigration agent.
+- Get formally assessed by a licensed immigration agent.
 This will include your points score and migration pathway.
 It’s the least expensive and most important part of the migration process.
-Expect to pay for this and be suspicious if you don’t.
-No offense to those offering free assessments but there is no such thing, as we all know, as a free lunch!

 - Look at what formalities need to be taken care of, such as NZQA’s, professional or trade registrations and English language tests.